Crew, College, Recruiting and Scholarships

 Can rowing aid a student in applying to an elite college?

 While there is less money available for men to row in college, many of our elite universities have well-funded rowing teams.
 That is no surprise considering that the first intercollegiate competition between two US universities was a challenge between Yale and Harvard's crews in 1852.
 To this day, rowing races remain the prime intercollegiate competition among the Ivies.
 Men from the Westerville Crew have been accepted to Ivies and other elite schools.
-In the fall of 2013 two WCrew alumni will be enrolled at Cornell and another at Princeton, as well as women attending Stanford and the US Naval Academy.
+Many WCrew alumni have been enrolled at schools such as Cornell, Harvard, Cal and Princeton, as well as women attending Stanford and the US Naval Academy.
 Each was recruited for their rowing and scholastic achievements.

 USRowing - College Recruiting Info